 A noble gas, Krypton is used in a wide variety of applications.
 These applications take advantage of krypton’s low ionization and high atomic mass.

 Much krypton is used for window insulation.
 It insulates better than argon or air when put between the panes of double or triple pane windows.
 Krypton provides for lower U-factors (higher R-values) with the same window design.
 Additionally, krypton offers additional benefits with thin spacings between panes making more high-performance designs possible.

 Krypton’s physical and chemical properties make it useful in lighting applications.
 It is used in incandescent, halogen, fluorescent, and high-intensity discharge lamps.

 It is a component of excimer laser mixes to produce certain wavelengths.
 It is a required component in the gas mixes used to produce 222nm (KrCl) and 248nm (KrF) UV.

-It is used for production of semiconductors in annealing, etching and lithography applications.
-Krypton acts both as surface disruption agent and a plasma modulator, influencing the composition of plasmas through secondary ionization.
+It is used for the production of semiconductors in annealing, etching, and lithography applications.
+Krypton acts both as a surface disruption agent and a plasma modulator, influencing the composition of plasmas through secondary ionization.
 Historically secondary ionization and surface disruption was achieved using argon due to cost and availability, but krypton provides the ability to select for ions present in plasma in additional ways.